 This post is sponsored by Hull & Coleman Orthodontics, our favorite of the South Charlotte orthodontists.
-We are proud to be partnering with them to bring you useful tips on surviving the world of kids & braces.
+We are proud to be partnering with Dr. Hull and Coleman to bring you useful tips on surviving the world of kids & braces.

 As a former metal mouth myself, I knew it was only a matter of time before the Peanut was going to need braces.
 This summer we visited several South Charlotte orthodontists to hear their plans for correcting her teeth.
 The opinion that her mouth was over crowded was unanimous but I was surprised to see the variations in methods of correction.
 Our decision was made much easier by our first visit to Hull & Coleman Orthodontics in South Charlotte.